aerinnight/NightStream/.github/ISSUE_TEMPLATE/creative-project-request.md

 ---

-**Describe the project**
+### Description
 *A clear and concise description of what the project is.
 Example: It'd be awesome if you made a thing that [...]*

+### Motivation
-**Describe why you think this would be a good project for me to tackle** *Just in case I'm not already hyped from your description, write why you think I'd enjoy the project here.*
+*Describe why you think this would be a good project for me to tackle*

-**Additional context or comments**
+### Additional context / comments
-*Add any other context or screenshots about the request here.*
+*Add any other context, comments, motivations or screenshots for convincing me to tackle this project here.*